 A study by the School of Public Health of the University of Hong Kong in 2012 revealed that about 1 in 3 adults in Hong Kong has high blood pressure or hypertension.
 In 2014, researchers found that people who had at least three 10-minute back massages a week lowered their blood pressure more than people who spent the same amount of time just relaxing.

 Massage lowers blood pressure and heart rate through increasing our oxygen intake, which may decrease the activation of a pathway related to blood pressure.
-Improved circulation is part of a snowball effect that occurs in the body as a result of receiving regular massage consistently.
-This is because damaged, stiff and tense muscles needs rich blood supply to heal and massage brings the proper circulation to support it.
-The hands-on pressure and actions of squeezing, twisting, and pulling in massage removes lactic acid from muscle tissues and helps the lymph fluid circulation that brings away the waste products from the internal organs and muscles.
-It results in lower blood pressure, and a better immune system.
+Improved circulation is part of a snowball effect that occurs in the body as a result of receiving regular massages consistently.
+This is because damaged, stiff and tense muscles need a rich blood supply to heal and massage brings the proper circulation to support it.
+The hands-on pressure and actions of squeezing, twisting, and pulling in massage remove lactic acid from muscle tissues and help the lymph fluid circulation that brings away the waste products from the internal organs and muscles.
+It results in lower blood pressure and a better immune system.

 Weekly massage treatments can boost our immune system by increasing white blood cells and immune cell levels.
 According to researchers from the well-known Cedars-Sinai Medical Center in Los Angeles, people who received a 45-minute massage had an increased number of lymphocytes, which are white blood cells that play a large role in defending the body from harmful substances.

 “This research indicates that massage doesn’t only feel good, it also may be good for you,” said Mark Rapaport, MD, chairman of the Department of Psychiatry and Behavioral Neurosciences.
 “People often seek out massage as part of a healthy lifestyle but there hasn’t been much physiological proof of the body’s heightened immune response following massage until now.